The following limitations apply to the use of storage engines with user-defined partitioning of tables.

 NDBCLUSTER storage engine.

-Beginning with MySQL 5.1.12, it is not possible to create a
+Beginning with MySQL 5.1.12, it is not possible under normal

-depends on the number of data nodes and node groups in the
+number of data nodes and node groups in the cluster, the version

-cluster, the version of the MySQL Cluster software in use, and
+of the MySQL Cluster software in use, and other factors.
+See

 NDB and user-defined partitioning,